-A creative based in Auckland, Aotearoa New Zealand
+A philosopher-designer based in Auckland, Aotearoa New Zealand

 A short story/thought experiment/speculative scifi about why we need to have a concept of anthropic measure that is related but conceptually distinct to the agency behaviors of consciousness.
 It wasn't totally clear to me that there existed a hard problem of consciousness until I found this thing.
 I think it clarifies a lot.

 Being Patient with a Challenging Reading: A short story set in an era of long reflection, where things have mostly turned out alright.
 Written as a part of Issue 1 of the sleep-advocacy project; Zs (it got in Zs because it depicts a time and place where it's very much alright to relax, extols the virtues of napping) https://somnotica.com/issue-1/being-patient-with-challenging-reading.html

 Mutation and Agency: A vaguely interactive abstract frustration about memetic evolution and agency. (android app)